Best Men’s Chelsea Boots: Top 20 Brands Reviewed In 2019We may earn a commission for purchases using our links. Learn More.

 This suede boot features the usual slip-on design complete with a classic logo plaque.
 Planning a weekend getaway?
 Well, the good news is these are the only pair of shoes you need to bring!

-Well thanks to Massimo Matteo’s Chelsea Wing boot, it is now!
+Well thanks to Massimo Matteo’s Chelsea PT boot, it is now!

 Crafted in Brazil from premium leather, you’ll want to reach for these all year long.
-The tasteful wingtip design adds a dash of pizzazz to an otherwise straightforward design.
-The traditional elastic side panels make for a snug fit and the soft leather lining adds a welcomed boost in comfort.
-Available in black, tan, and a suave reddish-brown; slipping on an awesome pair of boots has never been easier!
+The straightforward design and classic round toe are well-complemented by the slightly textured outsole.
+The elastic side panels make for an easy, snug fit and the soft leather lining adds a welcomed boost in comfort.
+Available in neutral options of brown or black, but also black with contrast elastic and soles in red or blue if you’re looking to make more of a statement.
+Slipping on an awesome pair of boots has never been easier!

 Whenever I’m looking to add some color variance to my closet, a bold pair of shoes is usually my method of choice.

-Their unique color and sleek silhouette make these top-quality Chelsea boots a stylish pick if you’re looking for a welcomed change from the usually black or brown.
-Made in Italy from Goodyear welted soles, these boots are sure to keep you lookin’ spiffy for many years to come.
+Their sleek granite color and smooth silhouette make these top-quality Chelsea boots a stylish pick if you’re looking for a welcomed change from the usually black or brown.
+Made in Portugal with a gorgeous upper and sturdy soles, these boots are sure to keep you lookin’ spiffy for many years to come.

-The masterful Italian artisans at O’Keeffe’s have bestowed upon us a one-of-a-kind Chelsea boot.
+The masterful Italian shoemakers at Aquatalia have bestowed upon us a one-of-a-kind Chelsea boot.
 These polished leather boots embody the ultimate in rugged sophistication.

-Every pair is cut from a burnished espresso leather and set on a sturdy heel and well-crafted sole.
-Details like the sleek side zippers get these boots on fast—perfect for men on the go.
+These shoes are constructed with a luxurious deep brown leather upper and set on a sturdy heel and well-crafted sole.
+Details like the water- and stain-resistant finish and elastic goring for quick on-and-off make these perfect for men on the go.

 It would seem that Europe is eons ahead of everyone else when it comes to craftsmanship and design.
 The Danish shoe company Duckfeet exemplifies this superior construction like the best of ‘em!